-But if your first approach is the “hard sell” or “hard ask” for referrals, people are going to ignore to you.
-In fact, those tactics are easily spotted.
+But if your first approach is the “hard sell” or “hard ask” for referrals, people are going to ignore you.
+Those tactics are easily spotted.

 Find the need

-Sales is HARD.
-What’s harder, but more fruitful, is building authentic friendships in the marketplace.
+Sales are HARD.
+What’s harder but more fruitful is building authentic friendships in the marketplace.

 First, ask, “How can my organization help?” before you reach out.

-When you send a connection request to someone, customize the invitation by including a note that states how you found them and why you want to connect.
+When you send a connection request to someone, customize the invitation by including a note stating how you found them and why you want to connect.

 This custom note helps personalize your request and lets people know you’re not just on a connecting spree.
-Asking directly for a sale right out of the gate is a sure way to get your connection declined or your future content ignored.
+Inquiring directly for sale right out of the gate will your connection declined or your future content ignored.

 This seems obvious.
 You are looking for new business, and there’s no shame in that.
 So don’t be afraid to ask if they know anyone that could use your services.
 But watch the posts that really below more on other channels less business-centered.

 Watch our podcast below with Jordan Clemons from GLI about LinkedIn as a social selling platform.